 - Dairy, if you are lactose intolerant, to reduce gas and bloating.

 For me, I’ve found that the best way to reduce my intake of these foods is to make sure they’re never in the house.
 That way, if I get a craving, I have to make a special trip to the shops to stock up, by which stage I’m usually over the craving.

 The most important thing to remember (if you’re prone to binge-snacking): eat a meal before you go shopping so that you don’t cave into temptation and end up eating your own body weight in the candy section.

 From the research, I’ve been able to identify a few foods that need to be removed from my diet and to save those snacks for extra-special cheat days.
 In particular, I’m going to be reducing refined grains (it’s the pasta that breaks my heart!) and processed meats.

 And I’m definitely going to have to re-think my strategy around fast food because convenience food is one of those things that is hard to get around in modern life.

 You have to keep in mind that avoiding certain foods is going to make a big difference, but it’s not the whole story.
 You have to focus on overall fat loss because spot reduction (targeting a specific area for weight loss) is generally ineffective.

-Lowering your body fat takes time, and (a lot!) of self-discipline and that means training smart (think regular interval training and full-body workouts) and eating right (creating a calorie deficit of between 300 and 500 calories a day).
+Lowering your body fat takes time, and self-discipline (a lot!) means training smart (think regular interval training and full-body workouts) and eating right (creating a calorie deficit of between 300 and 500 calories a day).